icon

 1. Get up-and-close with some of the animals at the feeding sessions

-Bring some spare change and don't miss the opportunity to feed some of the gentle creatures at the zoo!
-The zoo hosts feeding sessions at select times with the elephants, giraffes, white rhinoceros and goats at the zoo.
-The current timings of the feeding sessions are as follows (we recommend you show up about 15 minutes early as the food supply is limited and you can beat the queues by showing up early!):
+Book your feeding the animals tickets so that you won't miss the opportunity to feed some of the gentle creatures at the zoo!
+The zoo hosts feeding sessions at select times with the elephants, giraffes, white rhinoceros, giant tortoises, zebras and goats at the zoo.
+The current timings of the feeding sessions are as follows:

 • Giraffe (Wild Africa area): 10.45am, 1.50pm and 3.45pm